asifkd012020/open-itg-aws_runbooks/cognito/Runbook.md

 <img src="/docs/img/Prevent.png" width="50"><br>

 ### 1. Cognito User Pools utilize OKTA as Identity Provider
 Amazon Cognito user pools allow sign-in through third party federation, including through an IdP, such as Okta.
 A user pool integrated with Okta allows users in your Okta app to get user pool tokens from Amazon Cognito alowing access.
+Depending on the data being accessed via Cognito, OKTA may be required by CG standards to enforce MFA (Multi-Factor Authentication) as part of the login process.

 **NIST CSF:**
 |NIST Subcategory Control|Description|